-File inclusion vulnerabilities are a major cause for concern within web applications since successful exploitation of such a vulnerability may lead to Remote Code Execution (RCE).
-Once an attacker gains the ability to execute arbitrary code on an application, it’s much easier for that attacker to escalate their attack and do more damage, such as, for example, “pivoting” to other hosts on the internal network in order to steal sensitive data.
+File inclusion vulnerabilities are a major cause for concern within web applications since successful exploitation of such a vulnerability may lead to remote code execution (RCE).
+Once an attacker gains the ability to execute arbitrary code in an application, it’s much easier for that attacker to escalate their attack and do more damage, such as, for example, “pivoting” to other hosts on the internal network in order to steal sensitive data.

 File inclusion vulnerabilities are usually not difficult to fix, but finding them in large codebases could be challenging without the right tools.
-Acunetix is a web application vulnerability scanner and as part of the myriad of vulnerability test it performs, file inclusion is certainly one of them.
+Acunetix is a web application vulnerability scanner and file inclusion is one of the myriad of vulnerability test that it performs.

 Runtime Source Code Analysis

 In addition to being a fully automated black box (no knowledge of backend code) file inclusion vulnerability scanner, Acunetix also provides AcuSensor as part of its standard offering.
-AcuSensor is a an optional sensor for Java, ASP.NET and PHP applications that can easily be deployed on the application’s backend to analyze source code while it is in execution by the scanner.
+AcuSensor is a an optional sensor for Java, ASP.NET, and PHP applications that can easily be deployed on the application back end to analyze source code while it is in execution by the scanner.

-This type of testing is known as gray box testing since it combines the best of both worlds from black box testing and whitebox testing.
-When testing for file inclusion vulnerabilities, Acunetix AcuSensor increases the accuracy of a scan since it has access to the code on the backend.
-With AcuSensor, Acunetix’s file inclusion vulnerability scanner may also test pages that would not otherwise be discovered via crawling thanks to AcuSensor’s backend crawl technology.
+This type of testing is known as gray box testing since it combines the best of both worlds from black box testing and white box testing.
+When testing for file inclusion vulnerabilities, Acunetix AcuSensor increases the accuracy of a scan since it has access to the code on the back end.
+With AcuSensor, the Acunetix file inclusion vulnerability scanner may also test pages that would not otherwise be discovered via crawling thanks to the AcuSensor back end crawl technology.